meganz/MEGAcmd/contrib/docs/DEBUG.md

 MEGAcmdServer is executed in the background without saving the log into a file.
 If you want to see the output you would need to execute the server (MEGAcmdServer.exe) manually.

+## Accessing stdout and stderr

+The standard output and error streams can be found in the `megacmdserver.log.out` and `megacmdserver.log.err` files, respectively.
+They're located in the same directories as the logs.

 ## Verbosity on startup